NBC Studio 3H – 3K…Living History

 This is the camera given to NBC President Pat Weaver by NBC.
 I knew that the honorary “retirement” of this camera was for his many programming accomplishments like ‘Today’, ‘Tonight’ ‘Home’ and “spectaculars”, but had until just last week forgotten how hard Pat worked, not only inside NBC on their color conversion but in Washington lobbying the FCC and other manufacturers for the acceptance of RCA’s compatible color standard.

 This camera was proudly displayed in Weaver’s office, until the then Chairman of NBC left in the late 50s.
 It accompanied him to his new west coast home where his children Trajan and Sigourney played “TV” with it.
 As a side note, this was the only camera “retired” by color at the time as black and white telecast were staples at NBC till 1965’s big color push, but even then, there were a few more years of b/w camera use left.
+A further note; when I bought this camera is was mounted on a tripod with wheels, but I thought it would look better on a Panoram dolly, so I bought one and mounted it as you see here in this photo.

 On the left, Dave Garroway, on the right Pat Weaver.
 Pat not only created the ‘Today’ show, he brought Garroway from NBC Chicago to host it.